pmj/virtio-net-osx/readme.md

 kernel log.

 The driver installs an interrupt handler with a filter for ignoring uninteresting interrupts.
-It populates the receive queue with blank network packets.
-Finally, it exposes an ethernet interface to the kernel, which can be enabled by the user, at which point packets can be received, but currently not transmitted.
+(I assume these happen when another device generates an interrupt on the same line) It populates the receive queue with blank network packets.
+It creates an output queue for sending packets.
+Finally, it exposes an ethernet interface to the kernel, which can be enabled by the user, at which point packets can be received and sent.

-On unloading, most resources are freed, but unused packets in the receive queue are currently leaked.
+On unloading, most resources are freed, but unused packets in the receive queue and unsent packets in the transmit queue are currently leaked.

 ## Next Steps

-Receiving packets appears to be working, but the output queue seems to be incorrectly set up, so we're not yet getting any packets to transmit, for some reason.
-This needs to be investigated, then those packets can be added to the appropriate queue, and finally freed once the device is done with them.
+Sending and receiving packets appears to be working nicely, but there's a noticeable slowdown in the VM's responsiveness.
+Ping times seem to be fine, so I assume we're getting too many interrupts.
+I need to reduce these by following the recommendations in the virtio spec.

-The code is also becoming quite messy.
+The initialisation code has become quite messy.
 Most of the things happening in `start()` and `stop()` should be happening in `enable()` and `disable()`, respectively.
 Some functions are also very long and should be split up.
 Code documentation wouldn't hurt either.

 Resource leaks must be fixed, along with any error handling.
+Currently, some data coming from the device is blindly trusted.
+This isn't a big deal - if we can't trust the VM container, we can't trust anything at all.
+Still, it would be nice to avoid kernel panics on buggy virtio device implementations.

+Since the motivation for writing the driver in the first place was using it for kernel debugging, that API must be implemented (after tidying up the "normal" networking path, so they don't conflict).

 We should probably gather network statistics and expose any status changes to the system.

-Finally, there are many, many optimisation opportunities, some easier to implement than others.
+Finally, there are many other optimisation opportunities, some easier to implement than others.
+Some involve using optional device features, which means using multiple different code paths.

+I don't know if you can run Mac OS X on any other virtual machine containers that support virtio network adapters, buf if you can, it would be nice to know if the driver works on those.

 ## Binaries